Riizade/Homebrew-Garbage/rules.md

 Creating a New Character
 -----
-Characters start with 12 dice to distribute among stats, 7 dice to distribute among skills, three abilities, and a single style.
+Characters start with 12 dice to distribute among stats, 7 dice to distribute among skills, three abilities, 5 inventory points, and a single style.

 Stats are limited to 4 dice at level 1.